dzirbel/kotify/README.md

 first alpha release in the coming weeks.

-Kotify acts as a replacement for Spotify's official desktop application and can be used to browse and manage your library and control playback.
-In addition to the features offered by Spotify, Kotify adds:
+Kotify acts as a replacement for Spotify's official desktop application and can be used to browse and manage your Spotify library and control playback.
+Kotify adds:
 * light and dark theme
 * track ratings on a 10-star scale
 * full-screen grid of saved artists and albums
 * local caching of data for instant page loads

 Planned features include:
 * organize music by genre, rating, play count, and more
 * tools to maintain your library - see playlists a song is in, newly released albums not yet added, etc
 * edit song metadata or add custom fields
 * auto-generated playlists, e.g. all songs with a rating of 10 stars
 * deduplication of albums and tracks (see for example [this issue](https://community.spotify.com/t5/iOS-iPhone-iPad/Duplicates-of-the-same-albums/td-p/4542505))

-* auto-skip songs by rating, type (instrumental, live, etc), and more
-* shuffle with priority (higher rated songs more likely to be played sooner)
+For a full list of completed and upcoming features, see the [Roadmap](https://coda.io/@dominic-zirbel/kotify-roadmap).

 ### How does it work?